cppshizoidS/C-Cpp/OpenGL/readme.md

-a project with cude rotation using OpenGL and
+a project with cude rotation using OpenGL and QT